xemlock/Zf1Module/README.md

                         __DIR__ . '/views/scripts',
                     ),
                 ),
+				'modules' => true, // load ZF1 modules
             ),
         );
     }

-ZF1 modules that provide their own `Module.php` file must be listed along with the ZF2 modules under 'modules' key in application config.
-Modules with `Bootstrap.php` file only may be listed (not yet supported!) or be loaded using `modules` ZF1 resource.
+ZF1 modules will be loaded by the `modules` ZF1 resource.

-ZF1 resources will be loaded by Bootstrap upon dispatch.
+ZF1 resources will be loaded by Bootstrap upon retrieval from service manager using `Zf1Module\Bootstrap` key.

-Currently an instance of `Zf1Module\Bootstrap\Bootstrap` class will be used as bootstrap.

-The bootstrap instance will be provided with a container that extends a `Zend_Registry` but is a wrapper around `ServiceManager`.
-Services saved via this registry have prefixed names, to distinguish them from ZF2 services.

-You can provide custom container class by overwriting `Zf1Module\Container` service config key.

-Bootstrap is registered in `ServiceManager` at `Bootstrap` key.
+Bootstrap class may be specified the same way as in ZF1, using a `bootstrap` key in config.

-The bootstrap will be initialized with an instance of `Zf1Module\LegacyApplication` instance that contain reference to `ServiceManager` instance.
+The bootstrap will be instantiated by an instance of `Zf1Module\Application` that contains reference to `ServiceManager` instance.
 To access ZF2 services in ZF1 modules one can use:

     Zend_Controller_Front::getInstance()->getParam('bootstrap')->getApplication()->getServiceManager();

+Bootstrap retrieved by `Zf1Module\Bootstrap` key is bootstrapped.
+To retrieve bootstrap instance without bootstrapping its resources, use:

+	$serviceManager->get('Zf1Module\Application')->getBootstrap();